Humphrey Bogart: Early life

-Humphrey DeForest Bogart was born on Christmas Day 1899 in New York City, the eldest child of Belmont DeForest Bogart and Maud Humphrey.
+Humphrey DeForest Bogart was born on Christmas Day 1899 in Washington Heights, Manhattan, New York City, the eldest child of Belmont DeForest Bogart and Maud Humphrey.
 Belmont was the only child of the unhappy marriage of Adam Welty Bogart (a Canandaigua, New York, innkeeper) and Julia Augusta Stiles, a wealthy heiress.
 The name "Bogart" derives from the Dutch surname "Bogaert", meaning "orchard".
 Belmont and Maud married in June 1898.
 He was a Presbyterian, of English and Dutch descent, and a descendant of Sarah Rapelje (the first European Christian girl born in New Netherland).
 Maud was an Episcopalian of English heritage and a descendant of Mayflower passenger John Howland.
 Humphrey was raised Episcopalian but was non-practicing for most of his adult life.

 The date of Bogart's birth has been disputed.
-Clifford McCarty wrote that Warner Bros. publicity department had altered it to January 23, 1900, "to foster the view that a man born on Christmas Day couldn't be as villainous as he appeared to be on screen".
+Clifford McCarty wrote that Warner Bros.' publicity department had altered it to January 23, 1900, "to foster the view that a man born on Christmas Day couldn't be as villainous as he appeared to be on screen".
 The "corrected" January birth date subsequently appeared—and in some cases, remains—in many otherwise-authoritative sources.
 According to biographers Ann M. Sperber and Eric Lax, Bogart always celebrated his birthday on December 25 and listed it on official records (including his marriage license).

 Lauren Bacall wrote in her autobiography that Bogart's birthday was always celebrated on Christmas Day, saying that he joked about being cheated out of a present every year.
 Sperber and Lax noted that a birth announcement in the Ontario County Times of January 10, 1900, rules out the possibility of a January 23 birth date; state and federal census records from 1900 also report a Christmas 1899 birth date.
 Bogart's birth record confirms he was actually born on December 25, 1899.